ravendb/bootcamp/src/unit2/lesson2/README.md

 That's it.
 You just created your first index.

-If you click on the `Copy C#` button you will see this codeÇ
+If you click on the `Copy C#` button you will see this code

 ```csharp